Damaris Lewis: Film and television

 Lewis appeared briefly in the 2011 movie Limitless, dancing in a club scene with Bradley Cooper.
 She also appeared in Spike Lee's 2018 film BlacKkKlansman as Odetta.

 She hosted a special presentation for The Africa Channel titled Prince!
 Behind The Symbol: Music Special, during his Welcome 2 America - 21 Night Stand at the Los Angeles Forum.

 Lewis starred in the promo video that kicked off the 2013 NBA All-Star Game played in Houston, Texas.
 She went on to co-host NBA Style for TNT and NBA TV with Turner Broadcasting for three years.
 In 2016, Lewis co-hosted ESPN's City Slam Dunk Competition.

 In 2018, Lewis played Jazmine Wintour, a member of the House of Wintour, on the FX channel series Pose.
 The same year she played the character Blackfire in season two of the DC Universe series Titans, and was later promoted to series regular for season three.

 Dance

 Musician Prince hired her as a dancer for his Welcome 2 Australia Tour 2012 with The New Power Generation.
 Lewis continuing touring with Prince & NPG for his 2012 Welcome to Chicago Tour, appeared with the band on Jimmy Kimmel Live!, and served as his muse for his closing show at SXSW 2013 in Austin, Texas.
 In the summer of 2013, Lewis traveled to Switzerland to perform with Prince's band at the Montreux Jazz Festival.
-She remained in his employ as a dancer until his passing in April 2016.
+She remained in his employ as a dancer until his death in April 2016.